 Unfortunately, unlike some of the other shoes on this list, there is only one color option for the INOV-8 weightlifting shoe.
 Therefore, if you're a weightlifter who likes to customize their shoe color, you might need to look for another option.

 If you have medical insoles, this shoe's molded footbed is removable, making room for any insoles that might need to be added.
 And, according to some reviews, this shoe's sizing is a bit off and runs small.
 Therefore, you might need to purchase a slightly larger size than normal.
-Buy it here
+Check price here.

 3. Nike Men's Metcon 5